Manning’s diverse mix of coastal, mountain, and interior climates support a huge variety of birds — over 200 species.

 Morning – Starting at various times through the early morning (as arranged Friday evening), birding groups will begin hiking different trails in Manning Park to record species and numbers of birds (by sight or call).
 17 birding areas have been identified in the park and birders are welcome to visit as many of these areas as they wish.

-6:30 PM – After dinner, birders will meet around the campfire for a quick run-through of the day’s bird and other wildlife sightings, sharing their thrilling moments and exciting debacles.
+6:30 PM – After dinner, birders will meet around the campfire for a quick run-through of the day’s bird and other wildlife sightings, sharing their thrilling moments and exciting debacles!

-7:30 PM – Evening presentation with Gord Gadsden, who is well-known as a top birder in the Fraser Valley and is the founder of the popular Fraser Valley Birding website and forum.
+7:30 PM – Evening presentation with Gord Gadsden, who is well-known as a top birder in the Fraser Valley and is the founder of the popular Fraser Valley Birding Website and Forum.

 More birding will occur in those areas not covered on Saturday, with people leaving Sunday afternoon.
-If you are birding on the way out of the park, please send us your checklist as soon as possible.
+If you are birding on the way out of the park, please send us your completed checklist as soon as possible.

 Participants must arrange their own transportation to Manning Provincial Park and to areas chosen for birding within the park.